The Final Gamble

 Treaty of Brest-Litovsk, 3rd March 1918

-The Treaty of Brest-Litovsk, signed on March 3, 1918, between Soviet Russia and the Central Powers (Germany, Austria-Hungary, the Ottoman Empire, and Bulgaria), marked Russia's exit from World War I.
+The Treaty of Brest-Litovsk, signed on the 3rd March 1918, between Soviet Russia and the Central Powers (Germany, Austria-Hungary, the Ottoman Empire, and Bulgaria), marked Russia's exit from World War I.

 Photocopy of the first page of Brest-Litovsk Peace Treaty between Soviet Russia and Germany, Austria-Hungary, Bulgaria and Turkey, March 1918.
 From left to right the columns are written in: German, Hungarian, Bulgarian, Ottoman Turkish and Russian.